 Eggplant - try smaller Asian varieties, which will ripen more quickly.

 Curcubits - The plants of the Curcubit family include summer and winter squash, cucumbers, melons, and pumpkins.
 Summer squash and cucumbers usually do well in our area if they have enough light.
-Try smaller varieties of winter squash, mini pumpkins, and melons bred for a short season.
+Try smaller varieties of winter squash, mini pumpkins, and melons bred for a shorter season.

 When to Plant